DEFRA/biodiversity-net-gain-service-acceptance-tests/README.md

 The current tags in use are:

 @e2e - UI tests for end to end scenarios which will include submission of the payload to the operator.
 These will be used in the dev and test environments.

 @smoke - UI tests for end to end scenarios. these wil not include submission of the payload to the operator.
-These will be used for Live environment.
+These will be used in the dev and test environments.

 @regression - UI tests used for a full regression.
 These will be used in test and staging environment.

 @new - for local running of specific tests.

 @Bug - Tagging a test where we know there is a bug in the application

-@skip - skips running any scenario, feature, or step tagged with this
+@skip() - skips running any scenario, feature, or step tagged with this